-college students understand that simply allowing a student group to meet on campus does not mean that the University endorses or promotes the students' religious speech, teaching, worship, or beliefs.
-As the Court observed in a subsequent equal access case that protected high school students' religious meetings, "the proposition that schools do not endorse everything they fail to censor is not complicated."7
+The Court then held that the federal and state establishment clauses were not violated by allowing religious student associations access to public college campuses.
+The Court ruled that college students understand that simply allowing a student group to meet on campus does not mean that the University endorses or promotes the students' religious speech, teaching, worship, or beliefs.
+As the Court observed in a subsequent equal access case that protected high school students' religious meetings, "the proposition that schools do not endorse everything they fail to censor is not complicated."

-The Supreme Court has reaffirmed Widmar's reasoning in numerous cases.8 In each case, the Court ruled that an educational institution did not endorse a religious association's beliefs simply because it provided the religious association with meeting space.
+The Supreme Court has reaffirmed Widmar's reasoning in numerous cases.
+In each case, the Court ruled that an educational institution did not endorse a religious association's beliefs simply because it provided the religious association with meeting space.
 Access does not equal endorsement.